Jaswin09/CricGo/README.md

 # CricGo
-CricGo ,basically a Discord Bot coded using Python.
+CricGo, a Discord Bot Game coded using Python.
 This is a User vs CricGo cricket game.
 Some Basic rules to begin with :-
 1.You can only enter 1 and 2 for the toss